smsheehan/PyBer_analysis/README.md

 ## Overview of the analysis:

-Explain the purpose of the new analysis.

 The purpose of this analysis was to evaluate ride-sharing data from the fictional ride-share company, PyBer.
 Specifically, our fictional CEO was interested in understanding if any business insights could be gleaned through evaluation of the relationships between city type, fares, and number of drivers.
 Additionally, since our data contains detailed information about the date of each individual ride, we were asked to evaluate the data temporally over the first trimester of 2019.
 From a skills standpoint, this purpose of this challenge was to explore merging two data sets, demonstrate proficiency with utilization of the groupby() function, and to introduce us to two new functions: pivot() and resample().

 ## Results:
-Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.

 In order to best present the results, I will also describe the process used to obtain the results.
 The PyBer data needed for this analysis exists in two separate .csv files and I first needed to merge the files using the code shown below.
 It was important to inspect the data first to ensure a) that the two data sets shared a mutual column to be merged upon, and b) that I knew what the columns were named in each file.
+Since this analysis is focused on city type data, either a left join or outer join would be appropriate.
+I experimented with all of the join options and in this case given the content of the two data sets, they all provided the same exact outcome for our analysis.

 ![image](https://user-images.githubusercontent.com/90977689/138496682-98ac7b6a-94b6-4f4e-8ca4-e113f2dc41da.png)